Khanate of Khiva: After 1500

 Persian slave in the Khanate of Khiva, 16th century.
 Painting made in the 19th century.

 Around 1540 and 1593, the Khans were driven out by the Bukharans.
 In both cases they fled to Persia and soon returned.
 In 1558, Anthony Jenkinson visited Old Urgench and was not impressed.
 Following Arap Muhammad (1602–23), who moved the capital to Khiva, there was a period of disorder, including an invasion by the Kalmyks, who left laden with plunder.
 Disorder was ended by Abu al-Ghazi Bahadur (1643–1663) who twice defeated the Kalmyks and wrote a history of Central Asia.
-His son Anusha (1663–1685) presided over a period of urban growth until he was deposed and blinded.
+His son Anusha Khan (1663–1685) presided over a period of urban growth until he was deposed and blinded.
 From 1695, Khiva was for some years a vassal of Bukhara which appointed two khans.
 Shir Gazi Khan (1714–1727), who was killed by slaves, is said to have been the last proper Arabshahid.
 Khan Ilbars (1728–40) was a Shibanid ruler, son of Shakhniyaz khan who unwisely killed some Persian ambassadors.
 In a repeat of the Shah Ismail story, Nadir Shah conquered Khiva, beheaded Ilbars and freed some 12,000–20,000 slaves.
 Next year the Persian garrison was slaughtered, but the rebellion was quickly suppressed.
 Persian pretensions ended with Nadir's murder in 1747.
 After 1746, the Qongrat tribe became increasingly powerful and appointed puppet khans.
 Their power was formalized as the Qongrat dynasty by Iltuzar Khan in 1804.
 Khiva flourished under Muhammad Rahim Khan (1806–1825) and Allah Quli Khan (1825–1840) and then declined.
 After Muhammad Amin Khan was killed trying to retake Sarakhs on March 19, 1855, there was a long Turkmen rebellion (1855–1867).
 In the first two years of the rebellion, two or three Khans were killed by Turkmens.